nrwl/nx/docs/shared/recipes/tips-n-tricks/migrating-to-flat-eslint.md

-# Switching to the ESLint's flat config format
+# Switching to ESLint's flat config format

 Version 8 of ESLint introduced a new configuration format called [Flat Config](https://eslint.org/docs/latest/use/configure/configuration-files-new).
+The next major version will use this config format by default.
 The purpose of this format is to:

 - propose a single configuration format (in contrast to the existing `JSON`, `Yaml` and `JS`-based configs)
 - enforce explicit native loading (instead of the implicit imports in `JSON` and `Yaml`)